 About the Author: Jorge Kawano

-Vidya at ROGe 2024ROGe approved paper: Digitizing Corrosion Management and Fabric Maintenance
+Vidya at ROGe 2024ROGe featured paper: Digitizing Corrosion Management and Fabric Maintenance